 What does digital transformation success look like?

 It takes visioning, messaging, and encouragement from the top to effectively lead digital transformation.
 It also takes a strong strategy and roadmap.
-It takes overcoming the “but we’ve always done it this way” resistance to change.
+It requires overcoming the “but we’ve always done it this way” resistance to change.